VH-Lab/NDI-matlab/docs/reference/+ndi/calculation.m.md

   The documentation for subclasses should be in the overridden function APPDOC_DESCRIPTION.

-Help for ndi.calculation/loaddata_appdoc is inherited from superclass NDI.APP.APPDOC
+Help for ndi.calculation/loaddata_appdoc is inherited from superclass ndi.app.appdoc
 ```

 ---